MarcinLenda/WzB24/src/main/resources/static/bower_components/bower_components/angucomplete-alt/README.md

 ###Key Features
 * Show just a title, a title and a description or a title, description and image in your autocomplete list
-* Deliberately minimally styled so you can customise it to your heart's content!
+* Deliberately minimally styled so you can customise it to your heart's contentPriority!
 * Reads JSON data and allows you to specify which fields to use for display
 * Simple setup - e.g. to pull data from a server, just set the url parameter